appliedblockchain/assert-combinators/Readme.md

 Unlike Flow, TypeScript doesn't directly support opaque types.

-However, they can be emulated by intersecting with object containing unique property type.
+However, they can be emulated by intersecting with object containing unique property type which exists in static type system only.
+It does not exist in runtime value.

 ```ts
 type Finite = number & { readonly _tag: 'Finite' }